roseengineering/rfcascade/README.md

 as comments.
 It can also output the network in following alternative formats:

 ```
--n  : print the result of write_touchstone() from scikit-rf
 -a      : display the network as ABCD matrices
 -s      : summarize the network in terms of impedances, stability and gain (dB) values
+-lmatch : match using l-section networks
+-stub   : match using single-stub networks with open shunt stubs
+-qwt2   : match using quarter wavelength networks with open shunt stubs
 ```

 Only 50 ohm networks are supported.